EDSS History | Inspiring Endless Potential

 After years of volunteer time, 2009 was the year to take our next steps.
 We hired our first staff member and 4 months later opened our Centre for Excellence at 9139-39 Avenue NW.
 A major focus has been providing quality programming, such as speech therapy for our children as well as information for families – and opportunities for social and activity programs for all families and ages.

-Our full time Family Support Liaison assists families in our mandated area from Red Deer north to the Territories, to navigate the many systems including government, education, and health and social networks and programs that our families come into contact with on a regular basis.
+Our full time manager of family services assists families in our mandated area from Red Deer north to the Territories, to navigate the many systems including government, education, and health and social networks and programs that our families come into contact with on a regular basis.
 We are proud to collaborate with other like-minded organizations such as the Gateway Association locally, Inclusion Alberta provincially, and the Canadian Down Syndrome Society nationally.